Adaptive Real-Time Grid Operation via Online Feedback Optimization with Sensitivity Estimation: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this work we have proposed a recursive estimation approach that provides Online Feedback Optimization (OFO) with a tool to learn the model sensitivity, and thus improve its performance. \r{This eliminates the requirement of having an accurate grid model and full grid observability, and thus turns OFO into a model-free approach.} We have provided convergence guarantees when approximating the time-varying sensitivity behavior by a random process with linear measurements.
+Standard Online Feedback Optimization (OFO) typically uses an approximate input-output sensitivity, which may lower its performance.
+Alternative, one can compute the actual sensitivity, but that requires, having an accurate grid model and full grid observability, which is usually not available.
+In this work we have proposed a recursive estimation approach that provides Online Feedback Optimization (OFO) with a tool to learn the model sensitivity without extensive measurements, and thus improves its performance and turns OFO into a model-free approach.
+We have provided convergence guarantees when approximating the time-varying sensitivity behavior by a random process with linear measurements.
 We have established that even under time-varying conditions the estimated sensitivity and the control input converge to a neighborhood of the true sensitivity and the solution of the AC-OPF, respectively. \r{Finally, we have validated with simulations using the IEEE 123-bus test feeder that our proposed OFO controller with sensitivity estimation performs successfully even though the actual sensitivity is state-dependent}, i.e., it is able to track a time-varying optimal input while satisfying the grid specifications.
-In short, the proposed OFO controller with sensitivity estimation can be used as a model-free plug-and-play controller for real-time power grid operation.
+In short, the proposed OFO controller with sensitivity estimation can be used as a model-free plug-and-play controller for real-time power grid operation that enables safe and optimal control.

 An interesting future addition would be to investigate a more suitable way to design the persistency of excitation, possibly linked to the optimization problem, so that it explores specific directions of interest.
-Additionally, it would be interesting to observe how the proposed sensitivity estimation approach performs under a sudden change of topology caused by, e.g., a line fault, network split, etc.
+Additionally, it would be interesting to observe how the proposed sensitivity estimation approach performs under a sudden change of topology caused by, e.g., a line fault, network split, etc.; \rr{under communication problems, e.g., delays, missing packages, recurrent outliers due to, for example, sensor misscalibration.}